cpq/embedded-network-programming-guide/README.md

 ![DNS request](media/dns.svg)

 **1.** Your browser (an application) asks from the lower layer (library), "what IP address `github.com` has?".
-The lower layer provides an API function `gethostbyname()` for that.
+The lower layer (layer 3, a library layer - in this case, it is a C library) provides an API function `gethostbyname()` that returns an IP address for a given host name.
+So everything said below, essentially describes how `gethostbyname()` works.

-**2.** The library layer receives the name `github.com` and creates a properly formatted, binary DNS request: `struct dns_request`.
-Then it calls an API function `sendto()` provided by the TCP/IP stack layer, to send that request over UDP to the DNS server.
+**2.** The library layer gets the name `github.com` and creates a properly formatted, binary DNS request: `struct dns_request`.
+Then it calls an API function `sendto()` provided by the TCP/IP stack layer (layer 2), to send that request over UDP to the DNS server.
 The IP of the DNS server is known to the library from the workstation settings.
+The UDP port is also known - port 53, a standard port for DNS.

-**3.** The TCP/IP stack's `sendto()` function gets a buffer to send.
-It prepends UDP, IP, and MAC headers to the buffer, forming a frame.
-Then it calls an API function `send_frame()` provided by the driver layer
+**3.** The TCP/IP stack's `sendto()` function receives a chunk of data to send. it contains DNS request, but `sendto()` does not know that and does not care about that.
+All it knows is that this is the piece of user data that needs to be delievered over UDP to a certain IP address (IP address of a DNS server) on port 53.
+Hence TCP/IP stack prepends UDP, IP, and MAC headers to the user data to form a frame.
+Then it calls API function `send_frame()` provided by the driver layer, layer 1.

-**4.** A driver's `send_frame()` function transmits a frame over the wire or over the air, the frame travels to the destination DNS server and finally hits DNS server's network card
+**4.** A driver's `send_frame()` function transmits a frame over the wire or over the air, the frame travels to the destination DNS server.
+A chain of Internet routers pass that frame from one to another, until a frame finally hits DNS server's network card.

-**5.** A driver on the DNS server receives a frame, and passes it up by calling an API function `ethernet_input()` provided by the TCP/IP stack
+**5.** A network card on the DNS server gets a frame and generates a hardware interrupt, invoking interrupt handler.
+It is part of a driver - layer 1.
+It calls a function `recv_frame()` that reads a frame from the card, and passes it up by calling `ethernet_input()` function provided by the TCP/IP stack

 **6.** TCP/IP stack parses the frame, and finds out that it is for the UDP port 53, which is a DNS port number.
-TCP/IP stack finds an application that listens on UDP port 53, which is a DNS server application, and wakes up its `read()` call, passing UDP payload to it
+TCP/IP stack finds an application that listens on UDP port 53, which is a DNS server application, and wakes up its `recv()` call.
+So, DNS server application that is blocked on a `recv()` call, receives a chunk of data - which is a DNS request.
+A library routine parses that request by extracting a host name, and passes that parsed DNS request to the application.

-**7.** A DNS server application receives DNS request.
-A library routine parses the DNS request, and passes it on to the application layer: "someone wants an IP address for `github.com`".
-Then the application layer decides, what to respond, and the response travels all the way back in the reverse order.
+**7.** A DNS server application receives DNS request: "someone wants an IP address for `github.com`".
+Then the application layer looks at its configuration, figures out "Oh, it's me who is responsible for the github.com domain, and this is the IP address I should respond with".
+The application extracts an IP address from the configuration, and calls a library function "get this IP, wrap into a DNS response, and send back".
+And the response travels all the way back in the reverse order.

 ### BSD socket API